 When you think of the stereotypical image of a pot smoker, you might imagine someone who sits on the couch all day, watching Cheech and Chong movies while surrounded by pizza and chocolate.
 And in some cases, this might not be all that far from the truth.
 Therefore, it seems perfectly reasonable to assume that most stoners might be heavier than your average person.

 However, it appears that this assumption could not be further from the truth.
 While there is no denying that weed causes increased appetite, generally known as ‘the munchies,’ it seems that pot smokers actually tend to be slimmer than those who do not partake.
-And although medical marijuana may be used to help people with chronic conditions such as cancer or HIV/AIDS to gain weight, an average, healthy person is not likely to be affected in the same way.
+And although medical marijuana may be used to help people with chronic conditions to gain weight, an average, healthy person is not likely to be affected in the same way.

 You might be wondering how these opposite effects are even possible, and if so, you are not alone.
 Scientists have been scratching their skulls over this question for years, and it seems that they are finally closing in on a solution.